The-Swarm-Corporation/swarms-rs/README.md

 ## Contact

-For questions, suggestions, or feedback, please open an issue or contact us at [email@example.com](mailto:kye@swarms.world).
+For questions, suggestions, or feedback, please open an issue or contact us at [kye@swarms.world](mailto:kye@swarms.world).